maitrix-org/llm-reasoners/README.md

 Note that some optional modules may need other dependencies.
 Please refer to the error message for details.

 ## Benchmarks
 We tested different reasoning algorithms on the first 100 examples of the following benchmarks (to be updated).
-Superscripted rows indicate the results reproduced from the official code repository of the corresponding paper.
+Superscripted rows indicate the results reproduced from official code repositories.

 |Methods|Base LLM|GSM8K|AQuA|SVAMP|ASDiv|CommonsenseQA|StrategyQA|
 |-|-|-|-|-|-|-|-|